Quantitative Halmos-Savage theorems and robust large financial markets: Acknowledgements

 \section{Acknowledgements}

-We would like to thank Felix-Benedikt Liebrich for pointing out a gap in an earlier version of this paper, and introducing us to his work on robust $L^{1}-L^{\infty}$ duality theory.
-We would also like to thank Laurence Carassus for drawing our attention to some technical imprecisions in an earlier version of this paper.
+We would like to thank Felix-Benedikt Liebrich for pointing out a gap in an earlier version of this paper, and introducing us to his work on robust $L^{1}$-$L^{\infty}$ duality theory.
+We would also like to thank Laurence Carassus for drawing our attention to some technical imprecisions in an earlier version of this paper and to her work on robust binomial models.